vipinsahu/mixpanel/README.md

 ```

 ## Quick Start Example
-- To create a new subscription by running the below code or after successful installation you would able to access create new `profile` page by visiting the URL `http://localhost/mixpanel`
+- To create a new identity/profile and track event to that identity/profile by running the below code or after successful installation you would able to access create new `profile` page by visiting the URL `http://localhost/mixpanel`

 ## MixPanel Documentation